 In December 2011, the UN General Assembly declared 2014 to be the International Year of Family Farming and invited FAO to facilitate implementation of the International Year, in collaboration with its partners.
 Among its initiatives for the International Year, FAO is planning to publish a major study on family farming and agricultural innovation systems (AIS) in 2014 as part of its State of Food and Agriculture (SOFA) series.

-The second is an e-mail conference on "Ensuring the full participation of family farmers in agricultural innovation systems: Key issues and case studies" which takes place from 4 June to 1 July 2012.
-The conference will build on the results of the Expert Consultation and allow a discussion with a wider and more global audience focusing on: the issues that determine whether family farmers can fully participate in, and benefit from, AIS; the key opportunities and hurdles for family farmers to engage in, and benefit from, AIS; and what policy-makers can do to increase potential opportunities and remove potential hurdles.
+The second consisted in an e-mail conference on "Ensuring the full participation of family farmers in agricultural innovation systems: Key issues and case studies" which took place from 4 June to 1 July 2012.
+The conference built on the results of the Expert Consultation and allowed a discussion with a wider and more global audience focusing on: the issues that determine whether family farmers can fully participate in, and benefit from, AIS; the key opportunities and hurdles for family farmers to engage in, and benefit from, AIS; and what policy-makers can do to increase potential opportunities and remove potential hurdles.

 All messages posted during the e-mail conference are available here

 Related publication to family farming:

 - Resolution adopted by the UN General Assembly on the International Year of Family Farming, 2014 (available in all six UN languages)

 - FAO Medium-term Strategy Framework for Cooperation in Family Farming in Latin America and the Caribbean 2012-2015 (Available in English and Spanish)

 - Information Document 144/INF/7 on International Years (including the International Year on Family Farming) submitted to the 144th Session of FAO Council, 11 - 15 June 2012 (will be available in all six UN languages)